couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-cli/cbtransfer_tool.markdown

 <a id="table-couchbase-admin-cbtranfer-options"></a>

--h, --help                                                       | Command help
+Parameter                                                     | Description
 -----------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
---add                                                            | Use --add instead of --set in order to not overwrite existing items in the destination
+-h, --help                                                       | Command help
 -b BUCKET\_SOURCE                                                | Single named bucket from source cluster to transfer
 -B BUCKET\_DESTINATION, --bucket-destination=BUCKET\_DESTINATION | Single named bucket on destination cluster which receives transfer.
 This allows you to transfer to a bucket with a different name as your source bucket.
 If you do not provide defaults to the same name as the bucket-source
 -i ID, --id=ID                                                   | Transfer only items that match a vbucketID